 Look, buddy, I get it .
-You have a Ferrari and you "wanna go fast" like Ricky Bobby but maybe central fcking London isn't the place fo ... read more
+You have a Ferrari and you wanna go fast like Ricky Bobby but maybe central fcking London isn't ... read more

-( culture / humor / stories ) Don't you hate it when you're at work?
+( culture / humor / employment ) Don't you hate it when you're at work?
 The end.
 Wait, that's not the end.
-You're at work — on the bottom floor, because that's where the snack machine is — and you decide to use the restroom.
+You're at work -- on the bottom floor, because that's where the snack machine is -- and you decide to use the restroom.
 The cleaning lady is in there, with her cart blocking the door.
-So, you take the stairs back to your floor, the sixth, because you haven't m ... read more
+So, you take the stairs back to your floor, the sixth, b... read more

 ( culture / crafts ) Here's my goodbye letter to Zazzle.
 Yes, it's awfully bitter and conspiracy theory-ish, but I was upset. :)